Wa7gh/week_10-day_01-ruby/README.md

 > "Ruby is simple in appearance, but is very complex inside, just like our human body." — Yukihiro "Matz" Matsumoto

-## Learning a New Language

-If you were going to learn a new programming language, what questions would you have?
-You've already learned one programming language, and you're about to learn another!
-Think about the things you now know how to do in JavaScript.
-With this knowledge, consider what you might want to know about Ruby.
-Take a few minutes to think about some questions that you have about this new language.

-Examples:

-- How do I define a variable in Ruby?
-Is it different than in JavaScript?
-- Where do I go for information about Ruby?
-What kind of documentation exists for it?
-- Does Ruby have functions?

-Ruby and JavaScript each have unique features that you may find useful or ineffective.
-At the end of the day, you'll find that they share many qualities.

 #### Flexibility

 Ruby is flexible making it ideal for coding.
 What this means is that there are no* blackboxes in Ruby.
 You can open up anything and change it.
 This could be a powerful tool in the hands of a skilled Rubyist.